Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 What is the future of onsite sanitation?

-Onsite sanitation is expected to play an increasingly important role in addressing global sanitation challenges and achieving sustainable wastewater management.
+It is expected to play an increasingly important role in addressing global sanitation challenges and achieving sustainable wastewater management.

 Is onsite sanitation suitable for urban areas?

-What are the common challenges in onsite sanitation maintenance?
+What are the common challenges in on-site sanitation maintenance?

 The common challenges include improper maintenance, lack of awareness, and inadequate resources.